Updated September 3, 2019

 Although this type of bacteria is not as dangerous as black mold, a variety of potential health hazards are linked to exposure to pink shower mold.

-While it is harmless to the majority of healthy people that come into contact with it externally, a Serratia marcescens infection can cause various health complications if it enters the body, either through the eyes or an open wound.
+While it is harmless to most healthy people that come into contact with it externally, a Serratia marcescens infection can cause various health complications if it enters the body, either through the eyes or an open wound.

 The severity and likelihood of these complications increases in elderly people, young children, and individuals with compromised immune systems.